 The Office of the Defender General has access to the Vermont Criminal Conviction Record Internet Service (VCCRIS), provided by VCIC.
-To request a VCIC Record Check through the Defender General's Office please use this form: VCIC Record Checks.
-This form is for public defenders and assigned counsel contractors and ad hoc attorneys assigned on a specific case.
+To request a VCIC Record Check through the Defender General’s Office please use this form: VCIC Record Checks.
+This form is for public defenders, assigned counsel contractors and ad hoc attorneys assigned on a specific case.

 Criminal History Record Check Section

 VCIC is responsible for processing requests for criminal history record checks from authorized criminal justice agencies and non-criminal justice agencies.
 Access to VCIC criminal history records is restricted to agencies/organizations who have statutory authority to request criminal records for criminal justice or employment screening purposes.
 VCIC staff are charged with the responsibility of auditing requesting agencies to ensure that their use of the repository's records is consistent with state and federal law.

 Pursuant to VSA Title 13, Section 5401, VCIC is responsible for maintaining a registry of subjects convicted of certain sex offenses.VCIC is responsible for annually updating the information in the Registry particularly the address of the registrant.
 VCIC is charged by statute with the responsibility of informing local law enforcement agencies of the address of registrants living within the law enforcement agency's jurisdiction.

 Pursuant to VSA Title 18, Section 4473, VCIC is responsible for the administration and maintenance of the Marijuana Registry.
 Specific amounts of marijuana are allowed to be possessed by certain individuals and their caregivers, to alleviate the symptoms or effects of a registered patient’s debilitating condition.